mypan/che/core/commons/che-core-commons-schedule/README.md

     }
 ```
 <blockquote>
-    <p>NOTE: if initialDelayParameterName and initialDelay  configured at the same time, initialDelayParameterName has grater weight
+    <p>NOTE: if initialDelayParameterName and initialDelay  configured at the same time, initialDelayParameterName has greater weight
        when statically configured value.
 Same for delay and delayParameterName.</p>
 </blockquote>